oomph-lib/oomph-lib/README.md

 [...]
 ```

-It is not necessary to reconfigure the build directory, so we can build and execute the new driver code straightaway:
+It is not necessary to reconfigure the build directory, so we can build and execute the new driver code straightaway (To be more precise: Ninja realises that the `CMakeLists.txt` has changed and therefore automatically triggers a reconfiguration.)

 ```bash
 # Jump back into the existing build directory